MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-build-rag.md

 ---
-title: "Part 1: Build a custom chat application with the prompt flow SDK"
+title: "Part 1: Build a custom chat app with the prompt flow SDK"
 titleSuffix: Azure AI Studio
 description:  Learn how to build a RAG-based chat app using the prompt flow SDK.
 This tutorial is part 2 of a 3-part tutorial series.
 manager: scottpolly